Nessi-datatool/nessi/docs/freshness_monitoring.md

 ## Best Practices

-1. **Set Realistic SLAs**: Define SLAs based on actual business requirements and technical capabilities.
+- **Define Realistic SLAs**: Set frequency expectations that match your actual data pipeline schedules

-2. **Use Tags**: Tag your tables for easier filtering and categorization.
+- **Start with Warning Thresholds**: Begin with higher warning thresholds and adjust as you understand your data patterns

-3. **Link to Grafana**: Provide Grafana dashboard URLs for detailed monitoring.
+- **Tag Tables by Importance**: Use tags to categorize tables by importance and criticality

-4. **Regular Review**: Periodically review and adjust SLAs based on changing business needs.
+- **Monitor Compliance Trends**: Use the reporting system to track compliance over time

-5. **Monitor Trends**: Use the trends tab to identify patterns and potential issues.
+- **Generate Regular Reports**: Schedule regular report generation for documentation and auditing.

 ## Troubleshooting

 ### Common Issues

-1. **Table Not Found**: Ensure the table path is correct and the table exists in your Delta Lake.
+1. **SLA Not Being Monitored**: Verify that the table path is correct and accessible.

-2. **Incorrect Freshness Status**: Check if the table's transaction log is accessible and contains valid timestamps.
+2. **Incorrect Freshness Status**: Check if the Delta Lake transaction log is accessible and up-to-date.

-3. **Dashboard Not Showing Data**: Verify that the freshness manager is properly initialized and SLAs are defined.
+3. **Reports Not Showing Data**: Verify that the freshness manager is properly initialized and SLAs are defined.

 ### Logs